A moving story of one child's life in a conflict zone, in Mogadishu, Somalia.

 Lyn White has been a primary school teacher-librarian and EAL teacher for more than twenty years.
 She completed postgraduate studies in Editing and Communications at the University of Melbourne, and is passionate about engaging students with quality texts and teachers with quality resources.
 She is a part-time teacher at Blackburn English Language School and a pre- service supervisor with Deakin University.

-Winner Outstanding International Books Award, United States Board on Books for Young People 2016 US; Short-listed Educational Publishing Awards Australia - Secondary Student Resource (Junior) 2015 AU
+Selected Outstanding International Books Award, United States Board on Books for Young People 2016 US; Short-listed Educational Publishing Awards Australia - Secondary Student Resource (Junior) 2015 AU

 A & U Children